input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 ## Introduction

 Marlowe Runtime is the application backend for managing Marlowe contracts on the Cardano blockchain.
-The term "Runtime" refers to the whole system, its components and sub-components.
+The term "Runtime" refers to the whole system, its components, and sub-components.
-The Runtime and its protocols and sub-protocols communicate with one another to enable the Runtime core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.
+Runtime and its protocols and sub-protocols communicate with one another to enable Runtime core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.

-The Marlowe Runtime protocol enables communicating with the Runtime directly.
+The Marlowe Runtime protocol enables communicating with Runtime directly.

-These protocols, and specifically this root-level `marlowe-runtime-cli` protocol, is the primary API for the Runtime.
+These protocols, and specifically this root-level `marlowe-runtime-cli` protocol, is the primary API for Runtime.
-If you want to communicate with the Runtime, ultimately, you will be using the `marlowe-runtime-cli` protocol and its sub-protocols.
+If you want to communicate with Runtime, ultimately, you will be using the `marlowe-runtime-cli` protocol and its sub-protocols.

-In the larger context of working with the Runtime, you don't necessarily need to be aware of the protocols to be able to communicate with the Runtime.
+In the larger context of working with Runtime, you don't necessarily need to be aware of the protocols to be able to communicate with Runtime.
-For example, if you are using the REST API or Runtime CLI, under the hood, they all communicate with the Runtime using this protocol, as does everything that communicates with the Runtime.
+For example, if you are using the REST API or Runtime CLI, under the hood, they all communicate with Runtime using this protocol, as does everything that communicates with Runtime.

 ### Intended audience

-This document is intended for developers who are writing client applications that interact with the Runtime.
+This document is intended for developers who are writing client applications that interact with Runtime.
-You may be writing scripts, command-line tools, servers for DApps that communicate with the Runtime, or something similar.
+You may be writing scripts, command-line tools, servers for DApps that communicate with Runtime, or something similar.
-If you don't want to use the REST API, Runtime CLI or Marlowe CLI, or any other intermediary, but instead want to connect directly to the TCP socket that the Runtime exposes, this document is a useful reference because it describes the behavior and syntax of these protocols, their states and messages.
+If you don't want to use the REST API, Runtime CLI, or Marlowe CLI, or any other intermediary, but instead want to connect directly to the TCP socket that Runtime exposes, this document is a useful reference because it describes the behavior, syntax, states, and messages of these protocols.

 ## Key concepts